BenjaminTzudiker/CKD_Database/readme.md

 ./Old SQL
 Contains the old Postgres files originally used to make the database, as well as a handful of miscellanious MySQL files not needed for normal operation.

+./Postgres/Create_Index.sql
+A secondary postgres sql script that creates a handful of generally useful indicies.

 ./Postgres/Create_LoadTables.sql
 The primary sql script, which will set up and load into the tables according to the data dictionary document.
 Written for PostgreSQL.